unmannedlab/Trailblazer/ReadMe.md

 ## Asset Download

-The assets required for Camp Roberts are too large to be uploaded to GitHub.
+The assets required for RELLIS test site are too large to be uploaded to GitHub.
 You can download them from the following link:
 [Download Assets](https://drive.google.com/drive/folders/1zuBZ8SxEAVgn8I4qtAB87pzkWF05La-j?usp=sharing)